David-Beninson/goalAchievement/README.md

 # Task Manager

-Task Manager is a web application that allows users to manage their tasks.
-It is built using Next.js and MongoDB.
+The Task Manager is a powerful web application built using Next.js and MongoDB, designed to help users achieve their goals by breaking them down into smaller, more manageable steps.
+With this app, users can set long-term goals and create achievable milestones for each goal.
+Additionally, it is worth mentioning that the Task Manager web application is fully responsive, meaning it is optimized for use on mobile devices, providing a seamless user experience regardless of the device used to access the app.

 ## Features

-- Create an "end" task
+- Create a new task
-- Add steps towards the taskand
+- Add steps towards a task
-- Manage the tasks
+- Manage tasks
 - Track progress of tasks

 ## Installation